Iodine & L-tyrosine

 - SKU 25502 | 120 Capsules

-L-tyrosine, an amino acid required to create thyroid hormones, supports mental well-being
+L-tyrosine, an amino acid required to create the thyroid hormone thyroxine, supports mental well-being and daily energy.*

 - Daily Energy

 - Healthy Metabolism

 - Healthy Hormone Balance††

 - Healthy Weight Management†

 † In conjunction with a healthy diet and exercise regimen